Skip to main content

 Content

-- overview to the pioneers of quality, W. Deming, K. Ishikawa, J. Juran
+- The history of quality and overview to the pioneers of quality (Deming, Ishikawa, Juran etc.)

 Materials